 What is GIC's staff strength?

-We have more than 1300 staff working from 10 offices around the globe.
+We have more than 1,400 employees working from our 10 offices around the globe.

 Can non-Singaporeans work for GIC?